jmtsuji/Ca-Chlorohelix-allophototropha-RCI/README.md

 of the _Chloroflexota_ phlylum.
   - Used to produce the bulk of the data presentations in the paper: Figure 2a-b; Figure 3 and Supplementary Data 3; Extended Data Figs. 2-8.

+In addition, the `data_presentations` folder contains the individual tables, figures (vector format where possible), and data files that are included in the manuscript.

 ## How to use this repo
 Each of the four subfolders above contains a README file with the code used to analyze the data.
 Key intermediate files are included in folders for your reference.
 Some key usage cases for the repo include: